Full Face Snorkel Mask Reviews – The Safest Brands and Pros and Cons

 Yes, every advertisement and video for full face masks shows people diving down.
 But beyond going down a few feet you really can’t safely freedive in a full face snorkel mask.
 You have no way to equalize the pressure in your ears that quickly increases as you dive down.
 Equalizing requires you to hold your nose and blow air into your ears.
 If you don’t do this you will damage your ears.
 And there is no access to your nose in this type of mask.

-There is a mask called the Ninja Shark Equalizer that does have a flexible nose pocket.
+There have been a few cheap masks that have a flexible nose pocket that allow you to pinch your nose for an ear clearing.
 But that mask does not solve the other issues that all of these masks have when diving down.
 They have a lot of volume of air inside the mask.
 All that air creates a strong pressure on your face as you dive down.
 This cannot be relieved as it can with a normal mask by breathing out slightly through your nose.
 So, if you like to freedive down to get a closer look at the reef and creatures, do not purchase one of these masks.

 Fabric Straps Can Be a Problem